ebiose-ai/ebiose/README.md

 For other providers not listed here, refer to [LangChain's documentation](https://python.langchain.com/docs/integrations/providers/)
 and adapt the [`LangGraphLLMApi` class](ebiose/backends/langgraph/llm_api.py) as needed.
 Issues and pull requests are welcome!

+> 🚨 To run a forge cycle without Ebiose cloud, be sure to set it up using the dedicated [`LocalForgeCycleConfig` class](ebiose/core/forge_cycle.py#L01).

+> 🚨 The "local" mode for running forge cycles has not been fully tested.
+Use with caution and report any issues.
+See [Issue #29](https://github.com/ebiose-ai/ebiose/issues/29) for details.

 ### OpenAI